Semaglutide and Alcohol Consumption

 The word Semaglutide refers to the active ingredient within the GLP-1 medication.
 Currently, there are three different administration methods for Semaglutide: injectable, tablet and sublingual.

-While injectable medications are only administered once a week, oral Semaglutide is taken daily.¹ Sublingual administration uses a liquid form of Semaglutide and is dropped under the tongue.
-Alternatively, tablet Semaglutide is administered in pill form.
+While injectable medications are only administered once a week, oral Semaglutide for weight loss is taken daily.¹ Sublingual administration uses a liquid form of Semaglutide and is dropped under the tongue.
+Alternatively, Semaglutide tablets are administered in pill form.

 What Is Compounded Semaglutide?